Pre-Arrival Online Welcome Week

 You can access the internet via WLAN on campus.
 However, please activate your UniAccount first: Set up WLAN

-The General Students' Committee (AStA) is the central body of the student body.
+The General Students' Committee (AStA) is the central governing organization of the entire student body.
 It represents student interests at a political level and contributes to student life by offering further education, advice and cultural activities.
 All students are welcome to attend the public part of the meetings in the AStA kitchen.

 University elections